Interscope Records

-Interscope Records is an American record label based in Santa Monica, California, owned by Universal Music Group through its Interscope Geffen A&M imprint.
-Founded in late 1990 by Jimmy Iovine and Ted Field as a $20 million joint venture with Atlantic Records of Warner Music Group and Interscope Communications, it differed from most record labels by letting A&R staff control decisions and allowing artists and producers full creative control.
+Interscope Records is an American record label owned by Universal Music Group, it is a division of the Interscope Capitol Labels Group.

+Interscope was founded in 1990 by Jimmy Iovine and Ted Field as a $20 million joint venture with Warner Music Group's Atlantic Records.
+It differed from most record labels by letting A&R staff control decisions and allowing artists and producers full creative control.
 Interscope's first hit records arrived in under a year, and it achieved profitability in 1993.
-Chair and CEO until May 2014, Iovine was succeeded by John Janick.
+Iovine was CEO and chairman until 2014.
+He was succeeded by John Janick.

 In 1992, Interscope acquired the exclusive rights to market and distribute releases from hardcore hip hop label Death Row Records, a decision that ultimately put the label at the center of the mid-1990s gangsta rap controversy.
 As a result, Time Warner, then the parent of Warner Music Group, severed ties with Interscope by selling its 50 percent stake back to Field and Iovine for $115 million in 1995.
-In 1996, 50% of the label was acquired for a reported $200 million by MCA Inc., later known as Universal Music Group.
+In 1996, 50% of the label was acquired for a reported $200 million by MCA Inc., which was later renamed Universal Music Group.